 I try to keep a well stocked freezer for precisely these situations – I reckon that I can make several good meals from the contents of my freezer and cupboard at any one time.
 Frozen food is often fresher than fresh – due to the speed at which it goes from being caught, picked or harvested to frozen.
 This is especially true of fish, which is at its absolute best the fresher it is, which for most consumers will be frozen.

 Last year I had a voyage on a frozen at sea fishing boat, and the speed at which the fish are caught, prepared and then frozen is truly astonishing.
 The fish come out of the sea and are immediately sent to the on-board factory to be gutted, filleted, packed and blast frozen.
 Unless you catch it yourself, and cook it on the boat, you cannot get fresher than that.
 If you think about the journey that fresh fish takes to reach a supermarket, from boat, to local fish market, to packaging plant, to shop to you, it is easily going to be two days old by the time it gets into your kitchen.
 There is a reason that the majority of, at least inland, fish and chip shops in the UK use frozen at sea fish – that the freshness and the quality are simply better.

-I made a very simple sauce for my salmon, by frying some ready chopped frozen onion, adding a large chunk of Boursin cream cheese, a handful of wilting rocket leaves and served with Iceland ricotta and spinach fresh tortellini (a bargain at £1 a packet).
+I made a very simple sauce for my salmon pasta, by frying some ready chopped frozen onion, adding a large chunk of Boursin cream cheese, a handful of wilting rocket leaves and served with ricotta and spinach fresh tortellini.
 If you make a pasta sauce that needs thinning skim off a little of the pasta cooking water, it will be full of starch and will add a silky smoothness to your sauce.
 Once opened you can freeze any leftover fresh pasta and cook from frozen when you want it.